openshift/assisted-test-infra/README.md

 On the bare metal host:

-**Note**: don't do it from /root folder - it will breaks build image mounts and fail to run
+**Note**: don't do it from /root folder - it will break build image mounts and fail to run

 ```bash
 dnf install -y git make